ericbanzuzi/DatabasesAssignment/README.md

 # DatabasesAssignment

-## A pizza application with a predefined menu
+## A database pizza application with a predefined menu
 - create customers
 - make orders
 - cancel orders